General Invertible Transformations for Flow-based Generative Modeling: Our approach

 \subsection{General Invertible Transformations for Integer Discrete Flows}

 We propose to utilize our general invertible transformations in IDF.
-For this purpose, we formulate two new coupling layers that fulfill Proposition \ref{thrm:general_reversible_transformation}.
-Further, we propose to use a closed-form of the discretized two-parameter logistic distribution over infinite support.
+For this purpose, we formulate two new coupling layers that fulfill Proposition \ref{thrm:general_reversible_transformation}, namely:\\ $-$ We divide the input into four parts, $\bx = [\bx_1, \bx_2, \bx_3, \bx_4]$: